nix-deb/nix.deb/PLAN.md

 - Avoid path dependence (something "works" only because of prior experimentation steps)
 - Have high fidelity to the actual target environment

-### The Solution: Nix-built QEMU VMs with btrfs snapshots
+### The Solution: Nix-built QEMU VMs with QEMU snapshots

 We use Nix to build minimal QEMU VM images for each target distribution.
 This gives us:

 1. **Reproducible VM images** - Version controlled, rebuildable from scratch
-2. **Fast iteration via btrfs snapshots** - Instant rollback to clean state
+2. **Fast iteration via QEMU snapshots** - Instant rollback to clean state
 3. **High fidelity** - Real Debian/Ubuntu, not containers
 4. **No networking required** - 9P filesystem shares data between host and guest
 5. **Works everywhere** - NixOS, macOS (via lima or native QEMU)